bennettpe/dashboard-website/README.md

      }
 ```

-This function helped in checking data was correct and was taken from the following article
+This function helped in checking data was correct and was taken from the following article <br>
 https://www.codeproject.com/Articles/693841/Making-Dashboards-with-Dc-js-Part-1-Using-Crossfilter

 ```js